How Much Back Child Support Is A Felony In Texas

 6 Is There a Statute of Limitations for Filing a Claim for Retroactive or Past-Due Child Support in Texas?

 Understanding the legal implications of child support can be daunting, especially when it comes to the consequences of unpaid obligations.
-In Texas, the stakes can be high, and many parents wonder: how much back child support can lead to felony charges?
-Let’s dive into the details to clarify this complex issue.
+In Texas, the stakes can be particularly high, leading many to wonder: how much back child support is considered a felony?
+This question is crucial for both custodial and non-custodial parents, as it can significantly impact their lives and the well-being of their children.

 Child Support in Texas